 - IT and Cybersecurity teams

 - You will create cyber awareness among your staff, as well as users, partners, customers.
-Consequently, when different sophisticated hacking techniques, types of assaults, and malware is learnt, your innocent employees become your cyber security partners.
+Consequently, when different sophisticated hacking techniques, types of assaults, and malware are learned, your innocent employees become your cyber security partners.

 - You will be able to smoothly incorporate cyber threat information into your enterprise data protection policies, with your employees being aware of cyber threat prevention methods.